melentye/andrey-melentyev.com/src/2017-10-14_model-interoperability.md

 within the IT landscape of the organization.
 For example, a rules engine may call out to a feature service to fetch the variables and then call Clipper for inference.
 Clipper's is similar to Tensorflow Serving:

-* Have the same purpose.
+* Both serve the same purpose.
-* Both offer model versioning.
+* Both support model versioning.
 * Both written in C++.
 * Both offer containerized deployments with Docker.

 with some differences:

-* TF Serving only serves TF models by default, other models need custom support.
-Clipper supports Python functions, R models, PySpark models and users can add custom support for other models as well.
+* TF Serving only handles TF models by default, other models need custom support.
+Clipper supports Python functions, R models, PySpark models, and users can add custom support for other models as well.
-* Clipper exposes REST API while TF Serving has gRPC.
+* Clipper exposes REST API while TF Serving uses gRPC.
 That matters if there are strict requirements for low latency, in this case gRPC will likely [perform](https://blog.gopheracademy.com/advent-2015/etcd-distributed-key-value-store-with-grpc-http2/) [better](https://cloud.google.com/blog/big-data/2016/03/announcing-grpc-alpha-for-google-cloud-pubsub).